Armen Sarkissian: Education and early career

 Sarkissian graduated from the Yerevan State University Department of Theoretical Physics and Mathematics.
 He was an Honorary Doctor of the National Academy of Sciences of Armenia and member of the National Competitiveness Council of Armenia.
 From 1976 to 1984, he was assistant and later associate professor of Physics at Yerevan State University.
 In 1984, he became a visiting research fellow and visiting professor at the University of Cambridge. where he worked alongside Stephen Hawking and Lord Martin Rees.

 In 1988, he established and subsequently became the Head of the Department of Computer Modeling of Complex Systems at Yerevan State University.

 Sarkissian was one of the co-creators of the 1991 Tetris spinoff game Wordtris.
 Later packaged with Tetris as Tetris Gold, it was for a period the most popular videogame in the world by sales.
 In an article in The Hollywood Reporter in March 2023, Sarkissian detailed the "tense and dramatic events" surrounding the creation of Wordtris and its sale to Spectrum Holobyte.
 In April, he appeared on a podcast alongside Henk Rogers, the co-founder of The Tetris Company, and Alexey Pajitnov, the creator of the game, of whom he had last seen in the Soviet Union.

+Before becoming president of Armenia from 2018 to 2022, Armen Sarkissian worked in science and technology, where his background included theoretical physics and co-creating the videogame Wordtris..